RolandChristensen/developer-journal/_drafts/github-projects.md

 1. Go to the root of some repository
 2. Create a file with the full path `.guthub/workflows/{github-actions-filename}.yml`
      * The file name will be the name of the Git Action: **GitHub Actions Filename** would be the name on the workflow.
-4. The contents here are found in the GitHub quickstart guide:
+3. Add the contents found in the GitHub quickstart guide:
 ```yaml
    name: GitHub Actions Demo
    run-name: ${{ github.actor }} is testing out GitHub Actions 🚀